dtaylor15/osTicket-Prereqs-Installation/README.md

 ### Setup osTicket
 <img width="535" alt="sysset:admin osTicket" src="https://github.com/dtaylor15/osTicket-Prereqs-Installation/assets/101889571/eb222462-2bfd-4652-98a0-92bd7857dd5f">
-<p>In the browser, complete the System Settings and Admin Users sections of osTicket Basic Installation.
+<p>In the browser, complete the System Settings and Admin User sections of osTicket Basic Installation.
 The Default Email receives email from end-users.
 The Admin User portion is how you will log into the helpdesk.</p>

 <img width="556" alt="osT dadtabase" src="https://github.com/dtaylor15/osTicket-Prereqs-Installation/assets/101889571/694b9346-10e9-4cf9-a67d-55ea61374590">
 <p> Scroll to the Database section.
 The MySQL database is "osTicket".
 The MySQL username is "root".
 Use the password you configured in HeidiSQL.
 Click: Install Now. </p>